-A Carbon Literate Educator (CLE) is an educational institution which has been accredited by The Carbon Literacy Project (CLP) as having substantial understanding of, commitment to and experience with Carbon Literacy®.
+A Carbon Literate Educator (CLE) is an educational institution which has been accredited by The Carbon Literacy Project as having substantial understanding of, commitment to and experience with Carbon Literacy®.
 ‘Educator’ in this context refers to any kind of formal educational context which has a population of taught students as part of its organisational body.
 CLE acts as a demonstration of progress towards a low-carbon culture resulting in reduced carbon emissions whilst systemically embedding climate education and action.

-An Educator will use this status all the better to interact with its Spheres of influence, from staff and students internally, to local communities and businesses externally.
+An Educator will use this status all the better to interact with its spheres of influence, from staff and students internally, to local communities and businesses externally.

-Meet the Class of 2024
+Meet the CLE Class of 2025 here.

 In October 2024, we held the first-ever Carbon Literate Educator Awards ceremony, where we celebrated the inaugural cohort of Carbon Literate Educators and their achievements in gaining CLE accreditation across Bronze and Silver levels.